Indigenous Ways of Knowing, Being and Doing PG (10435.1)

 Participation requirements

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
-Attendance at the three (3) day workshop is compulsory.
-There is a strong correlation between participation and success in higher education.
-Lack of participation may result in your inability to satisfactorily pass assessment items.
+Attendance at the three day workshop is compulsory.
+Lack of participation may result in your inability to satisfactorily complete and pass assessment items.

 Required IT skills